Private, local-first AI runtime

 Run a piece of it today.

-The MFabric peer beta lets a trusted machine join a fabric and help with real work — no accounts, no cloud, discovery stays on your own network.
-It installs from a single package.
+The free closed-source MFabric beta lets a trusted machine join your fabric and help with approved work.
+There is no Sfiniti account, no mandatory cloud, and discovery stays on your own network.

 Local install · runs on your network · your data never leaves it